jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Many of your classmates are going through the same internship interview process with you.
 Set up mock interviews among each other.

+If you know someone in your major who's a year or two older than you and has already been through the process, then see if that person is willing to do a mock interview with you.

 ### Career Center
 If your university has a Career Center, they will often offer mock interviews.
 Schedule one or more there.